-Buying REO property or a foreclosure in Ewing?
+Buying REO property or a foreclosure?

-What is an REO?
+What's an REO?

-All set to make an offer?
+Prepared to make an offer?

 Most banks have staff dedicated to REO that you'll work with while buying REO property from them.
 Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.